 - Investigation of alleged misconduct;

 - Any other lawful purpose as may arise or be imposed upon the University.

 York St John University will comply with lawful requests for information from government and law enforcement agencies.

-You must not attempt to monitor the use of the IT facilities without explicit authorisation from the Director of Information Learning and Estates, or if compelled to do so by legal order, in which case the Director of Information Learning and Estates should be informed and involved in so far as the conditions of such order allow.
+You must not attempt to monitor the use of the IT facilities without explicit authorisation from the Chief Information Officer, or if compelled to do so by legal order, in which case the Chief Information Officer should be informed and involved in so far as the conditions of such order allow.